syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Add-line-annotation-to-the-PDF-document).

 ### Rubber stamp Annotation

 Rubber stamp annotation displays text or graphics intended to look like it is stamped on the page with a rubber stamp.